egarim/XafUnifiedBlazorEditors/README.md

 # XafUnifiedBlazorEditors

-This repo demonstrates how to use Monaco Editor in XAF Blazor and WinForms applications.The idea is to have a unified editor for both platforms.
+This repo demonstrates how to use Monaco Editor in XAF Blazor and WinForms applications The idea is to render a shared component for both platforms.

 ![Blazor](XafMonacoEditorBlazor.gif)